Quaerite et invenietis — "Seek and you will find"

 what propaganda experts call "issue filtering"—entirely suppressed

-by the corporate media and censored by social media platforms.
+by the legacy media and censored by social media platforms.
 The

-ABC, CNN or MSNBC.
-The truth is of great value, to say the least, so please take a minute to
+of great value, to say the least, so if WAIT ...
+WHAT?

 relax, enjoy, and reflect!